pavlm/oauth2-tier/readme.md

 /oauth2/callback/{provider}    # OAuth2 redirect page.
 For google it will be https://<your-host>/oauth2/callback/google
 /ping                          # Health check page.
 Prints 'pong'.
 ```
-All other urls are proxied to http backend or to a file browser depending on config.
+All other urls are handled by configured backends.